kodecocodes/video-bcd-materials/README.md

-# Beginning Core Data: Materials
+# Core Data: Fundamentals: Materials

-This repo contains all the downloadable materials and projects associated with the **[Beginning Core Data](https://www.raywenderlich.com/27468235-beginning-core-data)** from [raywenderlich.com](https://www.raywenderlich.com).
+This repo contains all the downloadable materials and projects associated with the **[Core Data: Fundamentals](https://www.raywenderlich.com/27468235-beginning-core-data)** from [raywenderlich.com](https://www.raywenderlich.com).

 Each edition has its own branch, named `versions/[VERSION]`.
 The default branch for this repo is for the most recent edition.